-The Dictionary of American Regional English (DARE) is a record of American English as spoken in the U.S., from its beginnings to the present.
-DARE contains regional and folk speech.
-It is based both on face-to-face interviews and on a large collection of print and (recently) electronic materials, including diaries, letters, novels, histories, biographies, government documents, and newspapers.
-This digital version transforms the dictionary into an interactive, multimedia tool.
+The Dictionary of American Regional English (DARE) is a record of American English as spoken in the U.S., from its beginnings to the Present.
+Contains regional and folk speech.
+Based both on face-to-face interviews and on a large collection of print and (recently) electronic materials, including diaries, letters, novels, histories, biographies, government documents, and newspapers.
+This digital version includes an interactive, multimedia tool.

 The Database of Abstracts of Reviews of Effectiveness (DARE) contains critical assessments of systematic reviews from a variety of medical journals.
 DARE is produced by the expert reviewers and information staff of the National Health Services' Centre for Reviews and Dissemination (NHS CRD) at the University of York, England, and covers topics such as diagnosis, prevention, rehabilitation, screening, and treatment.

-Includes Gale’s Dictionary of Literary Biography, Dictionary of Literary Biography Documentary Series, and Dictionary of Literary Biography Yearbook Series.
-Featuring comprehensive literary biographies, profiles of past and present authors, historians, journalists, screenwriters, publishers, and playwrights.
+Provides access to literary biographies, profiles of past and present authors, historians, journalists, screenwriters, publishers, and playwrights.
 The biographies discuss the lives and careers of the literary figures profiled, along with the critical response to their works.
 Includes Documentary and Yearbook Series.

-The online home for materials presented by the North Carolina Digital Heritage Center.
-Contains digital versions of primary sources from cultural heritage institutions around North Carolina.
-The materials on this site are made freely available for students, teachers, scholars, and anyone who is interested in the history and culture of North Carolina.
+Provides digital versions of primary source materials from cultural heritage institutions around North Carolina Presented by the North Carolina Digital Heritage Center.
+Materials are freely available for students, teachers, scholars, and anyone interested in the history and culture of North Carolina.

 ECU students, faculty, and staff who wish to use the directory must obtain a password (invoice number) by clicking here.

-DOAB is a searchable index of academic, peer-reviewed books that have been published under an Open Access license.
-It includes links to the full-text books on the publishers' websites.
-The primary aim of DOAB is to increase discoverability of Open Access books.
-Publishers must meet the requirements for Open Access and peer review in order to have their books indexed in DOAB.
+Includes a searcable index index of academic, peer-reviewed books published under an Open Access license including links to the full-text on the publishers’ websites.
+Publishers must meet the requirements for Open Access and peer review to have their books indexed in this directory.